How to Install Zabbix Agent on Rocky Linux and AlmaLinux 8/9 (Step-by-Step)

-A Zabbix agent is a lightweight service that runs on a host you want to monitor.
-It collects metrics (CPU, memory, disk, processes, logs, etc.) and provides them to the Zabbix server either on demand or on a schedule.
+The Zabbix agent is a lightweight daemon that runs on hosts you want to monitor.
+It collects metrics (CPU, memory, disk, processes, logs, and more) and sends them to the Zabbix server or proxy on demand (passive checks) or on a schedule (active checks).
+This guide walks you through installing and configuring the Zabbix agent on Rocky Linux and AlmaLinux 8 or 9, enabling it with systemd, and opening the correct firewall port.

-• Passive checks: the Zabbix server/proxy connects to the agent (default port 10050) and requests data.
+• Passive checks – The Zabbix server or proxy connects to the agent on port 10050 and requests data.

-• Active checks: the agent connects out to the Zabbix server/proxy and sends data periodically.
+• Active checks – The agent connects out to the server/proxy and pushes data periodically.

-If you also need the server side, check out this guide: How to Install and Configure Zabbix Server 5 on Rocky Linux/Alma Linux 8.
+If you need to set up the server, see How to Install and Configure Zabbix Server 5 on Rocky Linux/Alma Linux 8 or Zabbix Server 6 on Rocky Linux/Alma Linux 9.

 Ensure the server packages are up to date